alukosdev/ccsp/guidance/owasp-top-10.md

 - If you do not scan for vulnerabilities regularly and subscribe to security bulletins related to the components you use.
 - If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a risk-based, timely fashion.
 This commonly happens in environments when patching is a monthly or quarterly task under change control, leaving organizations open to days or months of unnecessary exposure to fixed vulnerabilities.
 - If software developers do not test the compatibility of updated, upgraded, or patched libraries.
-- If you do not secure the components’ configurations (see [A05 Security Misconfiguration](#a05-security-misconfiguration)).
+- If you do not secure the components' configurations (see [A05 Security Misconfiguration](#a05-security-misconfiguration)).

 +++ Prevention